cefnoram/siger/intro.rst

 ###########################
 Brief Project Introduction
 ###########################
 This developed solution is intended to be a minimal working example of a standard operating procedures (SOPs) digital library.
 This solution offers an elegant user interface for navigating with efficient easy.
-Our SOP library is easy to navigate, simple to read, well organized, and its scalable.
+Our SOP library is now easy to navigate, simple to read, well organized, and its scalable.

 Our SOPs are intended to function a set of written detailed instructions, or step -- by -- step instructions, on how to complete a single business process.